seng438-winter-2022/seng438-a2-tonyv-vo/seng438-assignment-2-Lab-Report.md

 - max(0,3) = 3 test cases

-- 3 tests were done around each endpoint for a total of 7 tests and one more test case was added to test an exception of the Range class
+- 3 tests were created around each endpoint for a total of 7 tests and one more test case was added to test an exception of the Range class.
+Tests 29-31 are around the negative boundary value while tests 33-35 are around the positive boundary value.
+Test 36 is to check illegal arguments in the range (specifically, when the lower bound is greater than the upper bound) and ensures that an IllegalArgumentException is thrown.
-  (See diagram for GetUpperBound(), these two methods are just opposites but the same strategy was applied).
+(See diagram for GetUpperBound(), these two methods are just opposites but the same strategy was applied.)

-- 8 tests total were created

 ### Test cases for 37-41 for equal(double [][] a, double [][] b)